6 Things You Might Not Know About Stock Certificates

 Stock Certificates for Kids Were Sold

 This was definitely the case with shares of the Disney Corporation which featured full-color illustrations of some of the company's most famous characters.
-It was not uncommon for parents to buy their children a single share of the company's stock in order to frame it and put it on display in their child's bedroom, much like a cherished stuffed animals or toy.
+It was not uncommon for parents to buy their children a single share of the company's stock in order to frame it and put it on display in their child's bedroom, much like a cherished stuffed animal or toy.